genecommerce/module-newrelic-rum-page-type/README.md

 1. Replace the dummy `1234567` account ID with your actual New Relic account ID
 2. Replace `www.example.com` with your actual domain.
 1. Log into New Relic
-   2. On the left panel click "Dashboards"
+1. On the left panel click "Dashboards"
 3. On the top right click "Import Dashboard"
 4. Paste in the prepared JSON dashboard and import the "Core Web Vitals by PageType" dashboard.
 5. You will now see a dashboard highlighting your Core Web Vitals.

-This dashboard has a horizontal target line, your web vitals for desktop and mobile should be below this target line.
+This LCP/INP/CLS charts have a horizontal target line, your web vitals for desktop and mobile should be below this target line.

 ![New Relic Dashboard showing core web vitals with pageType filter](dev/filter-by-pagetype.png "New Relic Dashboard showing core web vitals with pageType filter")